Cyclone3DR/Scripts/COMMUNITY SCRIPTS/CRKennedy-Tutorials/Classification-Pipes/README.md

 | Contact | Jennfier CLEAR |
 | Email | jclear@crkennedy.com.au |

-Here is an example of a custom script.

 ## Description

 This script runs the Indoor Constructon Site 1.3 classification on a point cloud and extract the Pipe class.